blue-button/implementation-guide/healthrecords.md

 ### Header {#header}

-The ***CDA Header*** includes details about the identity of the patient, the creator of the XML document, and the reason the encounter happened.
+The ***CDA Header*** includes details about the identity of the patient, the creator of the XML document, and the reason the encounter that generated data occured.

 {% highlight xml %}
    <!--